stanfordjournalism/stanford-progj-2020/docs/python/art_of_functions.md

     pass

 def convert_json(json_file):
-    # code that converts JSON file
+    # code that reads JSON file
     # and converts to a CSV
     pass
 ```